Privacy Policy

 ChordSnap does not require sign-in, subscriptions, or profile creation to scan and view chords.

-If the app runs in OpenAI OCR mode, the image you choose is sent to the app backend and then to OpenAI to extract chord text.
+If the app runs in a cloud OCR mode, the image you choose is sent to the app backend and then to the configured provider to extract chord text.

 Recognized chords, edits, and the selected image preview are stored in this browser's local storage so results survive reloads on the same device.